dearvlada/babyshop-automation/readme.md

 3. Adding to the basket
 4. Proceed to checkout the basket
 5. Removing position from the basket
-6. Change language and location
+6. Change language
-7. Checking switching the name and the price in a product cart
+7. Change location

 Test cases:

+a) Test 01 site open:

+1. open the site
+2. click on the main menu to open section "clothing"
+3. check expected and opened section

+Expected result: Section "clothing" was opened

+b) Test 02 find the items through the search box:

+1. open the site
+2. write the name of item into the search box
+3. click on the button "search"
+4. getting and counting the elements
+5. checking expected and actual results

+Expected result: expected and actual results were matched

-a) 1001 Test add to basket, proceed to checkout and remove (name "main test add to basket"):
+c) Test 03 adding to basket, proceeding to checkout and removing:

  ** open page https://www.babyshop.com//edushape/s/2003
 1. click on the 1st position